-An MCC shall maintain access to a register of beacons bearing its own country code and other States' country code, as provided for under bilateral agreements.
+An MCC shall maintain access to a register of beacons bearing its own country code and other States' country codes, as provided for under bilateral agreements.
 An MCC shall also be capable of requesting information from States which maintain a beacon register for 406 MHz beacons using a serial coding protocol.
-This register should be accessible using the 15-hexadecimal character beacon identification code (with any position bits defaulted) or the mobile identification.
+This register should be accessible using the 15-hexadecimal character (FGB or SGB) or the 23-hexadecimal character (SGB) beacon identification code (with any position bits defaulted) or the vehicle mobile identification.